MarinaMartin/fostercareplaybook/docs/licensing.md

 ---
 title: Foster Parent Licensing Plays
-description: Here you will find a collection of some best practices on foster parent licensing from our members.
+description: Here you will find a collection of some promising practices on foster parent licensing from our members.
 layout: page
 sidenav: sidebar
 subnav: